-- a For each intake where the HECS-funded quota has been filled, the DVCE may make available a limited number of full fee-paying places in any undergraduate program except the Bachelor of Medicine, Bachelor of Surgery. - b For each academic program, the admission requirements for full fee-paying places are the same as for HECS-funded places, except that the minimum required cut-off rank will be up to 5 points lower in all sub-quotas. - c Domestic full fee-paying applicants are not subject to the quota restrictions in 4.5.1 and 4.5.2 above, but remain subject to the DEST-imposed limit of no more than 25% of the HECS-funded quota for each academic program.
+- a For each intake where the HECS-funded quota has been filled, the DVC and Provost may make available a limited number of full fee-paying places in any undergraduate program except the Bachelor of Medicine, Bachelor of Surgery. - b For each academic program, the admission requirements for full fee-paying places are the same as for HECS-funded places, except that the minimum required cut-off rank is set at the same level as for international applicants in the Year 12 Sub-quota, and at levels negotiated each year with Schools and Faculties for the other sub-quotas. - c Domestic full fee-paying applicants are not subject to the quota restrictions in 4.5.1 and 4.5.2 above, but remain subject to the DEST-imposed limit of no more than 25% of the HECS-funded quota for each academic program. - d The Tuition fees applicable to each eligible program are recommended by the Faculties each year, and approved by the Executive Director, Student and Staff Services. - e Applications for full fee-paying places are lodged with SATAC in the same way as are applications for HECS-funded places.
+However, offers for full fee-paying places are made directly by the University.

-- d The Tuition fees applicable to each eligible program are recommended by the Faculties each year, and approved by the Executive Director, Student and Staff Services. - e Applications for full fee-paying places are lodged with SATAC in the same way as are applications for HECS-funded places.
-However, offers for full fee-paying places are made directly by the University. - f Students who have completed one year Full-Time Equivalent (FTE) of full fee-paying studies in an academic program are eligible to apply through SATAC for a HECS-funded place.
+f Students who have completed one year Full-Time Equivalent (FTE) of full fee-paying studies in an academic program are eligible to apply through SATAC for a HECS-funded place in that program.